vanjohnson879/frontline-cloud-doc/content/reference/user/help/index.md

 ## Documentation

-You can click on the Documentation icon in the navigation bar on the bottom left of the screen to display every link to the FrontLine documentation and samples.
+You can click on the Documentation icon in the navigation bar at the bottom left of the screen to display every link to the Gatling Enterprise documentation and samples.

 {{< img src="documentation.png" alt="Documentation" >}}

-## Plugins Download
+## Plugins

-If you want to download one of your official FrontLine plugin, please click on the Plugins icon in the navigation bar.
+If you want to download one of our official Gatling Enterprise plugins, please click on the Plugins icon in the navigation bar.
 For more information about the plugins, please refer to the **Plugins** section of this site.

-{{< img src="plugins-modal.png" alt="Plugins modal" >}}
+{{< img src="plugins.png" alt="Plugins" >}}